 Bhutan’s climate map and ecological biodiversity are classified into three broad categories; the warm sub-tropical forests, the temperate region, and the cool sub-alpine region.
-While these regions have their own special characteristics and significance birding is usually popular in the sub-tropical forests of Trashiyangtse, Zhemgang, Trongsa, and Mongar where elevations range from 1,500-3,000 meters.
-These warm river valleys are home to some of the rarest bird species on the planet and avid birder and photographer in you is bound to take new dimensions if you plan a trip right into the heart of a nation where conservation of natural ecosystem remains the bloodline of the development philosophy.
+While these regions have their own special characteristics and significance , birding is usually popular in the sub-tropical forests of Trashiyangtse, Zhemgang, Trongsa, and Mongar where elevations range from 1,500-3,000 meters.
+These warm river valleys are home to some of the rarest bird species on the planet.
+And avid birder and photographer in you is bound to take new dimensions if you plan a trip right into the heart of a nation .
+The conservation of natural ecosystem remains the bloodline of the development philosophy.

 Bhutan: A Birding Paradise

 A well-established birder explains why Bhutan can be an exclusive destination for birders. – By David Billing

 Birding or bird watching has great potential to become a popular tourism activity in Bhutan.
 Unlike other Himalayan countries, Bhutan still retains much of its forest cover.
 Thus, forests and scrubland support 85% of the country’s breeding birds.

 More than 774 species of bird have been recorded so far and there are likely to be new species to be found in the remoter river catchment areas in the future.
 This number is considered large relative compared to the size of the country – for example, there are less than 800 species found in the whole of North America.

 Birds of Bhutan